gerardbyrne/katacoda-scenarios/html/step5.md

 Continuing within the **`<form>`** and **`</form>`** tags we will add an additional control.

+## Let's create some code

 1. We will now open the HTML starter file by clicking on the link below, this is the file we have just created in the previous step:
    **`./assets/Step5StarterHTML.html`{{open}}**
      &nbsp;

 2. Now add a label and an input control of type **range** which will allow the user to slide the controller to choose a price.

    - do not concern yourself with oninput part.
    - this control includes **attributes** that set the **minimum** and **maximum** values.
    &nbsp;